-Each student will present his/her senior project to members of the school community and the local professional community.
+Each student will present the final senior project to members of the school community and the local professional community.
 Parents and mentors may be invited as well.
-They will share their learning journey as well as any associated frustrations and triumphs in this presentation.
+Students will share their learning journey as well as any associated frustrations and triumphs in this presentation.